Reliable Power When You Need It

 We are also committed to protecting the power grid from cybersecurity threats.

 While we may take it for granted, getting power from where it is created to where it’s used in homes and businesses is a complex process.
-In parts of the country with competitive electricity markets, that process is overseen by independent regional and state grid operators.
+In parts of the country with competitive electricity markets, that process is overseen by independent regional and state grid operators (known as Regional Transmission Organizations and Independent System Operators (RTOs and ISOs).
 Sometimes compared to air traffic controllers, these organizations oversee the day-to-day operation of the power grid, manage wholesale electricity markets where power is bought and sold, and conduct regional power system planning to ensure the availability of power resources and transmission lines needed to meet current and future demand.

 Capacity Markets – the Key to Reliability